HomeSocial & DatingInstagram

 Can I edit a photo in Instagram without posting it right away?

-Not directly as a saved draft of just the edit, but there is an easy trick.
+Not as a saved edit on its own, but there is an easy trick.
 Start a new post, apply all your adjustments and filters, then tap the back arrow and choose to save as a draft.
 Your edited version waits in your drafts until you are ready to publish, which is exactly what we do when we want to prep a batch in advance.

 Why does my photo look worse after I post it?